 Enter your question into the box below and then click “Shuffle.”
 You may flip each card individually by clicking on each or choose “Flip All Cards.”
 To see the keywords for each card, click again on each flipped card. (mobile phone users, flip horizonally to view)

 5 Card Reading

-KING of PENTACLES
+III of PENTACLES

-X of WANDS
+X WHEEL of FORTUNE

 What or who is the main influencer in this situation.